0xPolygonMiden/miden-base/docs/introduction/welcome.md

 #### Public accounts

-Polygon Miden will support public smart contracts like Ethereum.
-Code and state of those accounts will be visible to the network and anyone can execute transactions against them.
+Polygon Miden supports public smart contracts like Ethereum.
+The code and state of those accounts is visible to the network and anyone can execute transactions against them.

 #### Public notes